dinhminhquoi/red5pro-ios-app/README.md

 3. Download developer certificate and place in our `Keychain`
 4. While in your [developer.apple.com](http://developer.apple.com) account page, take note of the name associated with your `Development` Provisioning Profile

+### Generate IPA
-Release `YOUR-PROFILE-NAME-HERE` in the following command with the name of your Development Provisioning Profile:
+Replace `YOUR-PROFILE-NAME-HERE` in the following command with the name of your Development Provisioning Profile:
 ```
 $ PROFILE_NAME=YOUR-PROFILE-NAME-HERE ./dist.sh
 ```